louiskhenghao/react-native-hook-form-view/README.md

 #### Custom View

 You can have your preferred custom component for specific view.
-For example below, I'll be using [styled-components](https://styled-components.com/docs/basics#react-native) as my custom component
+For example below I'll be using [styled-components](https://styled-components.com/docs/basics#react-native) as my custom component

 ```TypeScript
 import styled from 'styled-components/native';